okize/jquery-plugin-umd-boilerplate/README.md

-# jquery-plugin-generator
+# jquery-plugin-umd-boilerplate

-generates a UMD boilerplate for creating jQuery plugins
+A UMD boilerplate for creating jQuery plugins